-- Blend the hot Jamaican peppers and half a bulb of onion and the tomatoes
+- Blend the scotch bonnet peppers, bell pepper, half a bulb of onion and the tomatoes

-- Cut the remaining onion into tiny slices and add to the hot oil
+- Chop up the remaining onion into tiny slices and add to the hot oil

 - Allow to fry until crispy

-- Add the boiled pepper and fry for about 10 minutes on medium heat
+- Add the tomato-pepper mix and fry for about 10 minutes on medium heat

 Different Photo representation